 Charlottesville: Lunatic Driver Identified & Charged With Murder After Horrific Car Crash

 Justice has been served!
-James Alex Fields Jr., the man responsible for killing at least three in Charlottesville, has been charged with murder following the heartbreaking car crash, according to a new report.
+James Alex Fields Jr., the man allegedly responsible plowing his car into a crowd in Charlottesville, has been charged with murder following the heartbreaking crash, according to a new report.

 Panic struck the state of Virginia on Aug.
 12 after a man plowed his car into a crowd of people at a rally.
 The driver has now been identified as James Alex Fields Jr., who was charged with second degree murder mere hours after the tragic incident, according to the NY Post.
 The death count has only increased since the crash, going up from one victim to three.
 The Charlottesville Police Department issued a statement today that James, originally from Ohio, also faces three counts of malicious wounding, and one count related to fleeing the scene.